julian-ao/password-manager/docs/release2/readme.md

 Pair programming is an essential part of our workflow, we pair program to ensure that we understand the code and to learn from each other.
 It is also helpful to cooperate with someone else when solving a difficult problem.

-We have two weekly meetings where we discuss our progress and what we need to do to finish the project, those meetings also consists of us coding together for several hours.
+We have two weekly meetings where we discuss our progress and what we need to do to finish the release, those meetings also consists of us coding together for several hours.
 If we see that two times a week is not enough, we will add more meetings.
 To ensure that most of us is present at the meetings, we have made an contract that we gives fines to each person that are late to the meetings, this has worked very well since it is an more motivating factor to be on time to